Geopolitical Barriers to Globalization

-The impulse responses in Figure~\ref{fig:dynamic} capture the combined effect of an initial geopolitical shock and its subsequent persistence.
-To isolate the economic mechanisms, we decompose responses into purely transitory versus permanent components following \citet{bilal2024macroeconomic}.\footnote{Appendix~\ref{app:irf_transitory_persistent} provides technical details on the decomposition methodology.}
+\paragraph{Transitory versus Permanent Shocks} The local projection estimates in Figure~\ref{fig:dynamic} combine the effect of an initial geopolitical shock with the persistence of that shock over time.
+To separate these margins, we decompose the responses into transitory and permanent components following \citet{bilal2024macroeconomic}.
+Appendix~\ref{app:irf_transitory_persistent} provides details of the decomposition.

-Figure~\ref{fig:IRF_main} Panel A reveals that even purely transitory diplomatic events generate persistent trade effects.
-A unit transitory improvement in relations---such as a state visit or bilateral agreement that does not fundamentally alter the relationship---increases trade by 15 log points on impact, with effects persisting for 5--7 years before returning to baseline.
-This persistence reflects sunk costs in establishing trade relationships: once firms invest in market entry, distribution networks, and regulatory compliance, they continue trading even after the initial political catalyst fades.

-Panel B demonstrates the cumulative gains from permanent improvements in geopolitical alignment.
-Trade flows increase steadily, reaching 78 log points higher after 20 years when relations permanently improve by one unit.
-The trajectory stabilizes after year 15, suggesting convergence to a new steady state.
-To translate this to our main estimates: a one-standard-deviation permanent improvement (0.23 units) generates approximately 18 log points (20 percent) in long-run trade gains, closely matching our cross-sectional estimates in Table~\ref{tab:static}.

-The decomposition reveals an important policy implication: temporary diplomatic tensions can inflict lasting trade damage by disrupting business relationships and eroding market access, whereas temporary improvements may generate persistent gains if they spur private sector investment.
-This hysteresis in trade relationships---where short-lived shocks produce enduring effects---underscores the importance of stable geopolitical relations for sustaining economic integration.
+Figure~\ref{fig:IRF_main} presents the results.
+In Panel A, a unit transitory improvement in geopolitical alignment at $t=0$ increases trade by approximately 11 log points on impact, peaking at about 17 log points after one year, with the effect persisting for 5--7 years before dissipating.
+This pattern indicates that even transitory geopolitical shocks generate persistent effects on trade.

+Panel B shows that permanent improvements in alignment produce larger long-run effects.
+Following a permanent one-unit increase in geopolitical alignment, trade rises steadily, reaching approximately 78 log points after 20 years, with the response flattening after about 10 years.
+Scaling by the standard deviation of alignment (0.26 units), a permanent one-standard-deviation improvement implies a long-run increase in trade of about 20 log points, or roughly 22 percent.
+This magnitude exceeds the cross-sectional association in Table~\ref{tab:static}, consistent with the LP capturing cumulative adjustment not present in the static specification.